Hidden simplicity in the scattering for neutron stars and black holes: Scattering of Kerr black holes and neutron stars

 \section{Scattering of Kerr black holes and neutron stars}

-Using the Kerr generating functions, we compute the scattering of a neutron star with mass $m_2$, velocity $v_2$, and tidal operator $\varphi^2 R^n$ in a Kerr black hole background with mass $m_1$, velocity $v_1$, and ring radius $\mathfrak{a}$.
+Using the Kerr generating functions, we compute the leading scattering of a neutron star with mass $m_2$, velocity $v_2$, and non-linear tidal operator $\varphi^2 R^{L+1}$ in a Kerr black hole background with mass $m_1$, velocity $v_1$, and ring radius $\mathfrak{a}$.
 In this work, we present the one-, two-, three-, and four-loop results for the operators given in~\cref{eq:TidalOperators}.
-The result for general tidal operators is given in the Supplementary Material.
+The result for general tidal operators is given in \cite{supp}.

+As we will see, the leading effects of these tidal operators share a remarkably similar structure, which is obscured without the use of the Kerr generating functions.
+These results extend the computations in \cite{Bern:2020uwk}, which considered the same leading non-linear tidal operators, but in a Schwarzschild background.
 It is convenient to split the $L$-loop amplitude into even and odd powers in spin:

+The results for the other the general tidal operators are obtained from simple shifts of Wilson coefficients of the results for $\varphi^2 E^{L+1}$, as described in \cite{supp}.
+Of course, the full $L$-loop amplitude contains pieces beyond the ones we consider here, such as the insertion of multiple tidal operators and high-order corrections to the leading-order results for each tidal operator.

 We compute the amplitude from on-shell unitarity cuts and sum over the helicities of the exchanged gravitons.
 Because of this, we can further decompose the even-in-spin and odd-in-spin amplitudes into the different helicity sectors.
 As we will see, this decomposition is useful since the different helicity sectors of the amplitude expose hidden structure in the final result.
 In the case when all internal gravitons have the same helicity, say positive helicity, we call it the Maximally Helicity Violating (MHV) amplitude.
 Correspondingly, the amplitude with mostly positive and $k$ negative helicity gravitons, we name the N$^{k}$MHV amplitude.
 At $L$ loops, the sum over the helicity sectors is